 Now, Ethan is back and Scarlett is the one responsible for defending Fairvale.
 Doing that means finding the fairy spring and the only person who knows how to find it is the woodcutter, Carter.
 Carter has is own reasons for not getting involved with fairies and wolves.
 If Scarlett can’t find the fairy spring, Ethan gains control over some of the most dangerous creatures in the entire First Kingdom.

 The same creatures he used to attack her twelve years ago.

-Aurarin’s Song (Kindle)
+Aurarin’s Song (Temporarily Unavailable)